joefitzgerald/packer-windows/README.md

 ### Product Keys

-The Autounattned.xml.tpl is configured to work correctly with trial ISOs (which will be automatically downloaded and cached for you the first time you perform a `packer build`).
+The Autounattned.xml.template is configured to work correctly with trial ISOs which will be automatically downloaded and cached for you the first time you perform a `packer build`.
 If you would like to use retail or volume license ISOs, there are a few ways to do that.

-1. Create your own OS registry.json file providing the proper ISO URL, checksum, etc. This is currently the recommended approach.
+1. Create your own OS inductor.json configuration file providing the proper ISO URL, checksum, etc.
 2. Use the inductor command line `--productkey` flag.
-3. Create your own Autounattend.xml.tpl and hardcode the values.
+3. Create your own Autounattend.xml.template and hardcode the values.

 If you are going to configure your VM as a KMS client, you can use the product keys at http://technet.microsoft.com/en-us/library/jj612867.aspx.